wagner2010/gsoc/templates/ideas-page.md

 #### Technical Details
 Provide an optional heatmap and color bar underneath the PCA visualizer (by shifting the lower axes) that shows the magnitude of each feature value to the component.
 This provides an explanation of which features are contributing the most to which component.
 More information about this project can be found at (https://github.com/DistrictDataLabs/yellowbrick/issues/615)

-#### Helpful Experience

-Knowledge of Python is required to complete this project.
-Familiarity with machine learning and matplotlib is a plus.

-#### First steps

-1.)Install Yellowbrick on your machine.
-Details on how to do this can be found here (https://github.com/DistrictDataLabs/yellowbrick#installing-yellowbrick).
-2.)In order to get familiar with Yellowbrick, we recommend checking out examples here (https://github.com/DistrictDataLabs/yellowbrick/blob/develop/examples/examples.ipynb).
-3.)We also have a quick start guide (https://github.com/DistrictDataLabs/yellowbrick/blob/master/docs/quickstart.rst).
-4.)Please read the contributor section (http://www.scikit-yb.org/en/latest/contributing.html)

 ###  Idea Title
 Create Effect Plot for Linear Models